The 2024 ŠKODA Tour de Conamara is now sold out.

 PUNCTURES Please ensure you can change a puncture and bring spare tubes.
 It may be some time before support can arrive to a spot where a cyclist may have picked up a puncture so please ensure you can change your own wheel or cycle with someone that will assist you to avoid long delays that will impact on your enjoyment of the day.

-We hope you have a great day on what we believe is among the finest cycling routes around set against the backdrop of the Wild Atlantic Way.
+We hope you have a great day on what we believe is Ireland’s most scenic cycling sportive around set against the backdrop Connemara and the Wild Atlantic Way.